lucas-escobar/entry-point/README.md

 # entry-point
-Python program used to create, organize, and manage daily digital journal entries.
-Designed to be a minimalist, command-line focused program.
+Command line Python program used to create, organize, and manage daily digital journal entries in markdown format.

 ## Motivation

-Writing thoughts down in an unstructured, non-goal oriented way before starting computer-related work can increase focus.
-Allowing your computer to hold what is in your mind can help unload.
-Archiving thoughts in text format is also valuable for analysis at a later date if desired.
+I've found that writing thoughts down in an unstructured, non-goal oriented way before starting work increases my focus.
+Allowing a computer to store thoughts as they arise keeps me on track.
+Archiving thoughts in txt/md format is also valuable for analysis at a later date if desired.
+This program was created to allow me to quickly access my digital journal from any terminal.

 ## Usage
 1. Clone repository